johnwilsoniv/FaceMirror/S0 PyfaceAU/docs/validation/FINAL_ACCURACY_SUMMARY.md

 - **Failing AUs have inherent challenges** - Sparse/weak signals in test video

 **Recommendation:**
-- ✅ Deploy for facial expression analysis
+- Deploy for facial expression analysis
-- ✅ Use for emotion recognition applications
+- Use for emotion recognition applications
-- ✅ Suitable for real-world video processing
+- Suitable for real-world video processing
-- ⚠️ Consider testing on additional videos to validate AU05/15/20 performance
+- Warning: Consider testing on additional videos to validate AU05/15/20 performance
-- ⚠️ For applications requiring 99%+ on all AUs, may need to:
+- Warning: For applications requiring 99%+ on all AUs, may need to:
   - Test on videos with stronger AU05/15/20 activity
   - Consider using C++ CLNF landmarks instead of PFLD (adds accuracy, reduces speed)